digideskio/webbox-blog/_posts/2014-07-31-rack-protection-tips.md

 * Rack::Protection::IPSpoofing

-I did may application with [Django][4] last few years.
+I did many web application with [Django][4] last few years.
 Django was built-in coming with **CRSF** protection on web forms.
 I'd like to add **CRSF** protection to my sample Sinatra application with Rack’s feature!